 Subtracting with paste special

 Look at the image below.
-It shows two groups of number, with green and blue background.
+It shows two groups of number, with a green and blue background.

 What we will do here, is to subtract the green numbers from the blue ones using one operation, called paste special.